AlexanderPidodnya/MaisRecognition/README.md

 # MaisRecognition
-Estimation quality of mais raw material
+Estimation the quality of mais raw material